 The adopted Local Plan for the Broads includes a policy that seeks a reduction in the amount of peat that is excavated as part of a development proposal.
-Officers have produced a Peat Guide to elaborate on the policy and support its implementation.
-The draft guide was subject to public consultation from September to November 2020 and the final draft guide is appended to this report.
+A Peat Guide has been produced to elaborate on the policy and help with its implementation.
+The draft Guide was subject to consultation between September and November 2020.